 Oklahoma (City) RedHawks

 The RedHawks identity was born following the 1997 season, when the American Association was disbanded and the remaining teams were dispersed to the other Triple-A leagues.
-When the Oklahoma City franchise joined the PCL, they changed their name to the RedHawks and dropped the “City” from their place name.
+When the Oklahoma City 89ers franchise joined the PCL, they changed their nickname to the RedHawks and dropped the “City” from their place name.

 The RedHawks kept their affiliation with the Texas Rangers, who had been with the 89ers for several years prior.
-In the eleven years that the Rangers and RedHawks were united, several future big-league all-stars and award winners passed through Chickasaw Bricktown, including Carlos Peña, Francisco Cordero, Michael Young, RA Dickey, Adrian Gonzalez, CJ Wilson, Nelson Cruz, Edinson Volquez, Ian Kinsler, and Chris Davis.
+In the eleven years that the Rangers and RedHawks were united, several future big-league All-Stars and award winners passed through Chickasaw Bricktown, including Carlos Peña, Francisco Cordero, Michael Young, R.A.
+Dickey, Adrián González, C.J.
+Wilson, Nelson Cruz, Edinson Vólquez, Ian Kinsler, and Chris Davis.
 With the relative proximity to Arlington, the Rangers also shipped countless big-leaguers to OKC for rehab stints and last gasps.

-After the 2008 season, in the waning years of the Rangers era, the RedHawks underwent significant changes to their identity.
+After the 2008 season, in the waning years of the Rangers era, the RedHawks overhauled their identity about as much as possible while still maintaining continuity.
 They added the City back to their place name, and introduced new colors, logos, and uniforms.
-The team’s uniforms, now with navy blue and other accent colors added to the red, were made to resemble major league uniforms and had a clean look to them.
-The primary and cap logos were simple, with the letters OKC entwined with bats and the like.
+The team’s uniforms, now with navy blue and other accent colors added to the red, were made to resemble major league button-down outfits.
+The new primary and cap logos were simple, with the letters OKC entwined with bats and such.
 They also introduced an alternate logo with a cartoon red-tailed hawk holding a baseball bat in its beak.